djlucas/initd/README.md

 - **Systemd Compatible** - Use existing unit files where beneficial
 - **Truly Portable** - Multi-platform Unix-like support
 - **Unix Philosophy** - Each component does one thing well
+- **No Lock-in** - Zero defaults, complete freedom to design your own target system

 ## Key Features